You’ve found radon in your home – what should you do?

 Radon is everywhere and fixing a radon problem is very straight-forward.

 … if you have performed only a single test, the US EPA recommends a follow-up test before fixing your home.
 Radon levels fluctuate naturally and it is important to know if the initial test was an accurate assessment of your home’s average radon level or whether the high levels could have been caused by unusual weather.

 If your first test has a result between 4 and 8 pCi/L, you have the choice of testing again.
 If results are needed quickly, you can re-test with a short-term (2-7 days) device.
 For a better understanding of your home’s year-round average, you can test with a long-term (3-12 months) device.

 If the results of your first test are higher than 8 pCi/L, then it is recommended that you test again using another short-term test device.
 The higher the radon concentration above 8 pCi/L, the sooner you should conduct a retest.

-If you are involved in a real estate transaction, the EPA recommends fixing the house prior to sale if the average of your original and follow-up tests are 4.0 pCi/L or higher.
+If you are involved in a real estate transaction, fixing the house prior to sale is recommended if the average of your original and follow-up tests are 4.0 pCi/L or higher.